jeremydeanlakey/rockstar/README.md

 # License

 The mighty MIT license.
-Please check `LICENSE` for more details.
+Please check `LICENSE` for more details.# rockstar